 - Elegant Themes

 These companies require you to pay a fee to use their service.
-These services also include (Full disclosure: I use Elegant Themes with this blog and the BCG website.)
+(Full disclosure: I use Elegant Themes with this blog and the BCG website.)

 - You can set up WordPress with your current hosting service at no extra charge.
 (If your hosting service doesn’t offer it, consider finding a new one.)